jlisee/xpkg/README.rst

 Example usage (still a work in progress):

-  xpm jump my-project
+  > xpm jump my-project

-  xpm install clang
+  > xpm install yaml-cpp

-  xpm install boost
+  > xpm list
+    yaml-cpp - 1.2.0

+  > xpm info yaml-cpp
+     name: yaml-cpp
+     version: 1.2.0
+     description: YAML parser for C++
+     files:
+       - lib/yaml-cpp.so
+       - include/yaml-cpp/yaml.hpp

-  xpm install yaml-cpp
+  > xpm remove yaml-cpp

-You now have those package installed in the root directory for that project.
-Your environment variables will also be modified so that the binaries and
+  > xpm list

+When you jump into an environment you paths are modified so that you can access the binaries and libraries installed there.
+All installed packages are contained within that environment.

 Design
 =======